-In keeping with its basic principles and its constant endeavor as exemplified by its war work, its Historical Commission, its opposition to the Oregon School Bill and the nation-wide lecture program conducted by Peter Collins, David Goldstein, Prof. James C. Monahan, Dr. James J. Walsh, Paul McGuire and Dr. George Herman Derry, the Knights of Columbus inaugurated in 1946 a plan for the preservation and promotion of American ideals, by means of the distribution of handbooks and other literature and the organization of discussion groups.
+In keeping with its basic principles and its constant endeavor as exemplified by its war work, its Historical Commission, its opposition to the Oregon School Bill and the nation-wide lecture program conducted by Peter Collins, David Goldstein, Prof. James C. Monahan, Dr. James J. Walsh, Paul McGuire and Dr. George Herman Derry, the Knights of Columbus inaugurated in 1946 a plan for the preservation and promo-tion of American ideals, by means of the distribution of handbooks and other literature and the organization of discussion groups.

 The objective of this program is to acquaint American citizens with their rights and duties and to develop intelligent, trained leadership for democracy and in defense of American ideals.
-Much good already has been accomplished and this work will continue as long as the need may exist.